towfiqur-rahman/smFinanceToDo/README.md

-# simFinanceToDo
+# smFinanceToDo
-Sim Finance To Do App
+Sm Finance To Do App